- Undergraduate Students

 Campus and Crime Map

-- All first-year undergraduate students who meet the criteria and apply before the deadline are guaranteed a place in university accommodation.
+- All first-year undergraduate students who meet the criteria and apply before the deadline are guaranteed a place in university or managed partnership accommodation.

 - Please refer to the university website for more information.